 I am interested in all aspects, technical and social, of privacy, provenance and security engineering.
 I think designing systems that preserve these requires more than good code, it requires at the very least a rudimentary understanding of economics, law and human behaviour.
 This is why I try to take a broad view of the various forces tugging at systems in my research.

-I recently (August 2019) changed my name to Mansoor Ahmed-Rengers from Mansoor Ahmed after my marriage, in case you were wondering why my publications have a different name.
+I recently (August 2019) changed my name to Mansoor Ahmed-Rengers from Mansoor Ahmed, in case you were wondering why my publications have a different name.

 PublicationsMy Google Scholar page generally has the most updated version of my publications.
 Below are the ones I've remembered to add here: